 - Version Control: Knowledge of tools like Git for tracking code changes.

-- Communication Skills: Effective communication with team members and stakeholders.
+- Communication Skills: Good communication with stakeholders and other team members.

 A Complete Roadmap to Become a Software Developer